Setya-code/community.digitalocean.digital_ocean_droplet/README.md

 # community.digitalocean.digital_ocean_droplet
 Create and delete a DigitalOcean droplet

-Create and delete a DigitalOcean droplet
+Create and delete a DigitalOcean droplet

 Note